easolhq/easolhq.github.io/docs/reference/objects/product/index.md

 The dates of the product as a formatted string. e.g. `15 November 2024` for an experience with a duration of less than or equal to one day. e.g. `15 - 20 November 2024` for an experience with a duration of more than one day.
+If a product is an experience with multiple dates, this returns the range based on the depature dates, and does not account for the experience duration. e.g. `November 2024` for an experience with multiple departure dates in the same month. e.g. `November 2024 - January 2025` for an experience with multiple departure dates over more than one month.

 ## `product.depart_on`
 {: .d-inline-block }
 timestamp
 {: .label .fs-1 }

-If the product has fixed dates this returns the start date of the event as a timestamp, this can then be used in conjunction with Liquid's [built-in filters](https://shopify.github.io/liquid/filters/date/).
+If the product has a fixed date this returns the start date of the event as a timestamp, this can then be used in conjunction with Liquid's [built-in filters](https://shopify.github.io/liquid/filters/date/).
+If a product is an experience with multiple dates, this returns the start date of the next upcoming or ongoing date if there is one, or the most recent date if all dates are in the past.

 ## `product.deposit`
 {: .d-inline-block }